pawelwiejkut/pawelwiejkut.dev/content/posts/abap-trfn-bw.md

     appendFilePath: true # to append file path to Edit link
 ---

-Since ABAP 7.4 SAP introduced a lot of inline declarations.
-Never the less in BW world many developments are still written in very old syntax, where some of them are even not supported by the cloud version of ABAP (Steampunk).
-If you want to check out a modern ABAP statements that can be used in BW then this article is definatelly for you.
+ABAP 7.4 SAP introduced a lot of inline declarations.
+Nevertheless in BW world many developments are still written in very old syntax, where some of them are even not supported by the cloud version of ABAP (Steampunk).
+If you want to check out a modern ABAP statement that can be used in BW then this article is definitely for you.
 Every example contains a previous and a new version to compare.
-If you want to check more information how to write a clean abap code, check out [check this website](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md) where is a official guide from SAP.
+You can treat this post as a ABAP handbook/guide for BW developers.
+If you want to check more information how to write a clean ABAP code, check out [check this website](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md) where is an official guide from SAP.

 ### Moving data from one internal table to another